 Now, what if the other person that you asked if gambling was a profitable business owned one of the largest casinos in Las Vegas?
 Their answer would be an emphatic "Yes!"
 Same question, but two different systems.
-So how can you take this to put the odds in your favor, just like a casino owner?
+So how can you put the odds in your favor just like a casino owner?

 Stacking the Odds in Your Favor Like a Casino Boss

 So what does a Casino boss understand that newer traders do not?
 Here's a starter list of how casinos stack the odds in their favor and what you can do to implement these strategies in your own trading practices.

 - Casino: They only play games that give them an edge.